Updated: Jun 3, 2022

-The skill of the players, the power of the horses, the glamour and tradition of the game; polo in Argentina is the best in the world, and there’s no better place than Buenos Aires to experience this incredible sport.
+With the players' skill, the power of the horses, and the glamour and tradition of the game, polo in Argentina is the best in the world, and there’s no better place than Buenos Aires to experience this incredible sport.

-Why Argentina has the best Polo in the world?🇦🇷 The quality of the players & of the horses 🐴 . 📷 @lucas_raimondo
+Why does Argentina have the best Polo in the world?🇦🇷 The quality of the players & of the horses 🐴 📷 @lucas_raimondo

-1- Some basics to understand a polo Game
+1- Some basics to understanding a polo Game

-Whether you want to attend a professional polo game or try your hand at being a polo player for a day, learning some basics rules will help you understand the “Sports of the kings”.
+Whether you want to attend a professional polo game or try your hand at being a polo player for a day, learning some basic rules will help you understand the “Sports of the kings.”

 In Triple Corona matches, teams play eight seven-minute periods known as chukkas.
 In other tournaments, six or seven chukkas may be played.
 If the match is a draw after normal time, time is added so that there is always a winner.
 Teams switch sides every time a goal is converted.

 Every team has a handicap, which is a numerical score for their quality of play.
 Local team La Dolfina has a 40-goal handicap, the highest possible.

 Polo has a system of rules destined to guarantee the safety of both the players and horses 🏇